What is Digital Advertising? Why Do You Need It?

-Next, let’s explore the primary types of digital advertising.
+That being said, let’s begin to explore the primary types of digital media advertising.
 As we do, it will become clearer how well these align with your brand and business model.
 You’ll see how you can use them to meet your marketing goals like:

 - Generate leads